Cyphrme/FileVer/README.md

 ```

 Any regex constrain would put restrictions on the syntax of the language itself.
-We want FileVer to be syntax agnostic, other than Unix pathing which is widely
+We want `filever` to be syntax agnostic, other than Unix pathing which is widely
 supported.
 Including relative root significantly simplifies.

 ## Update Recursion